-Name Annualized Base Salary as of December 31, 2023
+Name Ba nnualized ase Salary as of cember 31, 2024

-Dr. Keyvan Mohajer, CEO \$ 450,000
+Dr. Keyvan Mohajer, CEO \$ 533,000

-Nitesh Sharan, CFO \$ 350,000
+Nitesh Sharan, CFO \$ 442,000

-Michael Zagorsek, COO \$ 350,000
+Michael Zagorsek, COO \$ 434,000

-Timothy Stonehocker \$ 335,000
+Timothy Stonehocker \$ 365,000

-James Hom \$ 335,000
+James Hom \$ 365,000

-Annual bonus compensation plan
+Annual incentive compensation plan

-In 2023, as part of their employment Agreements, executives were eligible for bonuses, as approved by the Compensation Committee and the Board, with pre-established goals and weightings, which were designed to reward achievements based upon quantitative & qualitative Company performance (the "Company Objectives"), and to incentivize and reward NEOs for achieving performance goals that drive Company performance, align pay and performance, and support the long-term growth of the Company.
+In 2024, as part of their employment agreements, executives were eligible for annual incentives, as approved by the Compensation Committee and the Board, with pre-established goals and weightings, which were designed to reward achievements based upon quantitative & qualitative Company performance (the "Company Objectives"), and to incentivize and reward NEOs for achieving performance goals that drive Company performance, align pay and performance, and support the long-term growth of the Company.

 All incentive payouts are calculated based solely on Company Objectives to closely align compensation with the Company's performance.
 The Compensation Committee set thresholds, target, and maximum performance goals, and related payout levels, considering annual cash incentive compensation levels for comparable positions within our peer group.
-An NEO could earn between 0% and 150% of the NEOs' Target Award for achievement of Corporate Objectives, dependent upon the level of achieved performance.
-Our 2023 annual bonus compensation plan included the following goals and weightings:
+An NEO could earn between 0% and 150% of the NEOs' Target Award for achievement of Company Objectives, dependent upon the level of achieved performance.
+Additionally, our Compensation Committee retains the discretion to increase or reduce the amount of any payout.
+Our 2024 annual bonus compensation plan included the following goals and weightings: